-A divorce on average takes about 6 to 9 months.
+Currently, the court is taking approximately 12 months to process a divorce from start to finish.
 It is the same process whether you divorce on the grounds of adultery, or on the grounds of 2 years separation to which your spouse consents.
 There is no such thing as a quickie divorce often referred to in the newspapers.
 There is also no such thing as an automatic divorce after a period of separation.

 2. How much will it cost?

 Currently the court fee is £550 to issue a divorce petition.
 Solicitor’s fees are usually in the region of £500 to £750 plus vat depending on whether you are the petitioner or the respondent.
 It is possible to ask that your spouse pays your costs if you are divorcing on the grounds of adultery or unreasonable behaviour.
 Or you can agree to share costs.

 Usually when someone refers to their divorce being expensive, they mean the costs associated with the financial settlement.

 3. I am divorced, so I don’t need a financial agreement?

 A divorce simply ends a marriage it does not dismiss the financial claims which have arisen as a result of the marriage.
 These need to be separately dealt with by way of a financial order being made.
 This could be a clean break order, or a substantial order.
 If you do not obtain a financial order, then your former spouse could make a financial claim against you at a later date!

 4. Do I have to go to court or speak in court?

 A divorce is usually a paper based process and there is no need for you to attend court.
 If a financial order is also made by agreement, then no court hearing is usually required.
 You would only have to attend court if there was a dispute between you and your spouse about either the financial order or the arrangements for the children.
 You would only have to speak in court at a final hearing if you were required to give evidence.

 5. Do the children have to go to court?